solidity-labs-io/forge-proposal-simulator/docs/fundamentals/getting-set-up.md

 ## Step 3: Addresses File

 Create a JSON file following the standard on [Addresses](../overview/architecture/addresses.md).
-We recommend to keep the addresses file in a separate folder, for example `./addresses/Addresses.json`.
-Once you have the file, you should allow read access on `foundry.toml`.
+We recommend keeping the addresses file in a separate folder, for example, `./addresses/Addresses.json`.
+Once you have the file, you should allow read access in `foundry.toml`.

 ```toml
 [profile.default]